state-of-the-art/BlendNet/README.md

 #### Security

-The Agent has an external IP for a short period of time to get the required blender dependencies - after that it's removed by the Manager.
+The Agent has an external IP for a short period of time to get the required Blender dependencies - after that it's removed by the Manager.
 All the connections are encrypted and access is protected by a strong generated password.